risingwavelabs/risingwave-docs/docs/troubleshoot/troubleshoot-oom.md

 ## OOM when creating materialized views

-If OOM happens during creating a new materialized view, it might be caused by the large amount of existing data in upstream systems like Kafka.
-In this case, before creating or recreating a materialized view, you can reduce the traffic by specifying the rate limit of each parallelism:
+If OOM happens during the creation of a new materialized view, it might be caused by the large amount of existing data in upstream systems like Kafka.
+In this case, before creating or recreating a materialized view, you can set `streaming_parallelism` to a smaller number:

 ```sql
 CREATE MATERIALIZED VIEW mv WITH ( streaming_rate_limit = 200 ) AS ...